w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

 RStreams and XStreams are designed for different purposes.
 RStreams are **RECOMMENDED** for exchanging metadata only, and **SHOULD** be long lived, as once an RStream is closed any routing information it carried is lost.
-Furthermore, if at least one RStream is not re-established promptly, no new XStreams can be created.
+Unless a new RStream is re-established promptly, no new XStreams can be initiated.
 To keep an RStream open,  endpoints **SHOULD NOT** send a HEADERS or DATA frame containing the END_STREAM flag.
 Implementations might require special logic to prevent RStreams from timing out.
 For example, refresh the timeouts on RStreams if a new XStream is exchanged.